-KIPP Scholar Academy will ensure that the Charter School is a safe and healthy environment for teaching and learning.
+KIPP Sol Academy will ensure that the Charter School is a safe and healthy environment for teaching and learning.

-KIPP Scholar Academy will promote health and wellness of its students and meet the requirements of the Healthy, Hunger-Free Kids Act of 2010.
-KIPP Scholar Academy is committed to serving the needs of the whole child, which includes providing healthy food.
-KIPP Scholar Academy utilizes Revolution Foods, a leading provider of high quality food, as its food service provider.
-KIPP Scholar Academy provides a healthy breakfast, lunch and snack for its students.
-Revolution Foods exceeds the requirements of the Healthy, Hunger-Free Kids Act.
-Specifically, foods and snacks offered include whole grains, low fat dairy, fruits, vegetables and proteins as their main ingredients.
+KIPP Sol Academy will promote health and wellness of its students and meet the requirements of the Healthy, Hunger-Free Kids Act of 2010.
+KIPP Sol Academy is committed to serving the needs of the whole child, which includes providing healthy food.
+KIPP Sol Academy utilizes Revolution Foods, a leading provider of high quality food, as its food service provider.
+KIPP Sol Academy provides a healthy breakfast, lunch and snack for its students.
+Revolution Foods exceeds the requirements of the Healthy, Hunger Free Kids Act.
+Specifically foods and snacks offered include whole grains, low fat dairy, fruits, vegetables and proteins as their main ingredients.
 They are also lower in fat, sugar and sodium and provide more of the nutrients our students need.

-In addition to providing healthy food choices, KIPP Scholar Academy, in collaboration with Revolution Foods, provides nutritional education for students and parents.
+In addition to providing healthy food choices, KIPP Sol Academy, in collaboration with Revolution Foods, provides nutritional education for students and parents.

-Finally, KIPP Scholar Academy provides a rigorous physical education program designed to help our students stay healthy and active.
+Finally, KIPP Sol Academy provides a rigorous physical education program designed to help our students stay healthy and active.
 As described above, our students participate in physical education twice a week.
-Additionally, we will seek to secure a school location with a large play area and/or playground for students to use during recess.

-ELEMENT 7 - MEANS TO ACHIEVE RACIAL AND ETHNIC BALANCE
+ELEMENT 7: RACIAL AND ETHNIC BALANCE